IAHispano/Applio-Docs/get-started/training.md

 - **Save Only Latest:** Save a single .pth file (final model)
 - **Save Every Weights:** Saves a .pth file of the process when a cycle of **'Save Every Epoch'** is completed.
 - **Custom Pretrained:** just like the name, uses the Custom Pretrained that are loaded in applio.
-- **GPU Setinggs:** Select which of your GPUs you are going to use (only for users who have more than one GPU).
+- **GPU Settings:** Select which of your GPUs you are going to use (only for users who have more than one GPU).

 ---
 Once configured, press **_'Start training'_** to start the process, everything is registered in the **applio CMD.**